Understanding Distressed Properties in Connecticut

 - Foreclosure: This occurs when homeowners can’t keep up with mortgage payments, prompting the lender to start proceedings to reclaim the property.

-- Short Sale takes place when the market value of a home is less than the amount still owed on the mortgage, and the lender agrees to take a smaller amount to speed up the sale.
+- What does “short sale” mean?
+It happens when the house is worth less than what is still owed on the mortgage and the lender agrees to take less money to sell the house faster.

 - When a home’s value falls below the mortgage amount, this is called Negative Equity.
 This means that the owner owes more on the loan than the home is worth.